Haydon School

 Haydon School is a mixed secondary school and sixth form in the Northwood Hills area of the London Borough of Hillingdon, Greater London, for students aged 11 to 18.
 On 1 April 2011, Haydon School became an Academy.

 History

 The school was formed in September 1977 from the union of St Nicholas Grammar School and St Mary's Grammar School for Girls.

 It was named after the local family, as was Haydon Hall.
 Alice Spencer, Countess of Derby, had the hall built in 1630.

 Languages

 Haydon was a designated language college teaching students foreign languages.

-At GCSE-Level, the school also offers Latin and community languages including the languages in the above paragraph, as well as:
+At GCSE-Level, the school offers Latin and community languages as well as: